 There's loads to do.

-You will need to be able to carry out physical work, be flexible in mind and happy to adapt.
+You will need to be hard working, able to carry out physical tasks, be flexible in mind and happy to adapt.

 I have office work to do too when I'm home, so it's important that you are happy to occupy yourself at times.